Skip to content

 • run_python(code) — execute Python in a persistent interpreter with CALL_API pre-injected

 The agent learns the endpoint structure just-in-time, then calls whatever it needs through CALL_API in Python.
-LLLM injects both tools and the supporting prompt block automatically when you declare a proxy config — no extra wiring needed.
+LLLM injects both tools and the supporting prompt block automatically when you declare a proxy config or include an explicit proxy resource in config tools: — no tactic-level wiring needed.

 Step 1: Define a proxy